What are the benefits of wetlands?

 - Erosion Control.
 Riparian wetlands, salt marshes, and marshes located at the margin of lakes protect shorelines and streambanks from erosion.
 The roots of wetland plants hold soil in place and can reduce velocity of stream or river currents.

 - Flood Abatement.
 Wetlands can play an important role in flood abatement, soaking up and storing floodwater.
-According to the EPA, U.S. flood damages average $2 billion annually (with the 30 year average being closer to $8 billion annually).[4 and 5]
+According to the EPA, U.S. flood damages average $2 billion annually (with the 30 year average being closer to $8 billion annually).[4 ]
 A wetland can typically store 3-acre feet of water, the equivalent of 1 million dollars.

 - Habitat Enhancement.
 Wetlands can enhance habitat for game and non-game species.
 According to EPA, wetlands provide an essential link in the life cycle of 75 percent of the fish and shellfish commercially harvested in the U.S., and up to 90 percent of the recreational fish catch.
 U.S. consumers spent an estimated $54.4 billion for fishery products in 2000.
 Wetlands also provide habitat for threatened and endangered species.
 Wetlands make up an estimated 5 percent of the land area of the lower 48 states, yet more than one-third of threatened and endangered species live only in wetlands.
 An additional 20 percent of the country’s threatened and endangered species use or inhabit wetlands at some time in their life.